GeorgeEliotArchive/georgeeliotarchive.github.io/readme.md

 ## Before going to work...

-1. Setup local working environment on mac and ubuntu20.04[setup php, html and javastript](setup)
+1. Setup local working environment on mac and ubuntu20.04 [link for setup](setup)

 2. Lectures and knowledge for the project